kvn-media/kvn-media/README.md

 ## **Who are you?**

-Well, no-one special, just a 20 year old person interested in computers, technology, game development, character development, and anime. \
+Well, no-one special, just a 20 year old person interested in invention, technology, science, game development, and anime. \
 Name's **Kevin**, `Muhammad Kevin` to be exact.
 Call me Kevin if you wanna. \
-I'm not a professional in any way whatsoever, I do things to have fun and cause it's interesting.
+I'm a Software Engineer, I Love to invent things to have fun and cause it's interesting.

 ## **Where are you from?
 Where do you belong?**